betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 Software should be organized as modules -- or distinct packages of code -- that can easily interact with other modules through well-defined interfaces.
 Theoretically, software modules can be taken from one area of the code and be used in another area without major changes.
 SEAMs should strive to create modular code with either conventions or standard interfaces so that simpler components can be used to build complex software applications.

-An e-commerce application provides a simple, widely-understood non-science example.
+An e-commerce application provides a simple, widely understood non-science example.
 In this case, it is a good idea to create modules that handle the following functions:

 - User authentication
 - Product catalog